 - Put the brakes on telomere shortening and slow the aging process.

 That’s a pretty tall order for a product you can buy at Walmart.
-Can Relacore deliver on those promises?
-Let’s take a look at the ingredients…
+Problem is, the makers of Relacore have no data to back up these claims, which is why…

 The Relacore formula is a hodgepodge of common vitamins and minerals, plus a proprietary blend.
 And the proprietary blend contains a handful of promising compounds, such as:

 The good news, as you can see, is that Magnolia bark does have some “de-stressing” qualities, and yes, it may even help you to lose weight, although the conclusion of the study (Altern Ther Health Med.
 2006 Jan-Feb;12(1):50-4) indicates it seems to work a little differently than the retailers of Relacore suggest…